State senator meets with family members of Melisa Lucio to push for stay of execution

 “It's been hard these days, but we're very hopeful,” Valencia said.
 “But we know she’s going to come home."

-Melissa Lucio's attorneys claim the death of her 2-year-old daughter Mariah was caused by a fall and that she didn’t eat her as prosecutors claimed.
+Melissa Lucio's attorneys claim the death of her 2-year-old daughter Mariah was caused by a fall and that she didn’t beat her as prosecutors claimed.

 The attorneys also believe there is new evidence that the jury in her trial never saw that could exonerate her.